luizhenriquemm/dynamodb-cdc/README.md

 ![image](https://user-images.githubusercontent.com/68759905/207459846-f242084e-e774-4e39-b625-ea839fb35d2e.png)

-After created, you can update the lambda_function.py script into the function.
+After created, you can upload the lambda_function.py script into the function.
 This script is avaliable here in this repo.

 You also need to set the environment variables: